Someone-Else-Was-Taken/Periodic-Table-Reforged/README.md

 ![GitHub license](https://img.shields.io/github/license/Someone-Else-Was-Taken/Periodic-Table-Reforged.svg)
 ![GitHub issues](https://img.shields.io/github/issues/Someone-Else-Was-Taken/Periodic-Table-Reforged.svg)

-This is an Unofficial port of the core CaffeineMC Mods, alongside Iris.
-This is in no way related to the original mod teams, Code credit goes out to each mod's respective developers.
+Old Repository for my ports of the CaffeineMC and Iris Modset.
+This will stay up until I copy the issues over to the new Repositories.

 ---